awslabs/amazon-sagemaker-workshop/README.md

 # Workshops

-- [**Introduction to SageMaker**](Introduction) - This workshop demonstrates the main features of SageMaker via a set of straightforward examples for common use cases.
+- [**Introduction to SageMaker**](Introduction) - This workshop demonstrates the main features of SageMaker.
+It does so via a set of straightforward examples for common use cases including working with structured data, natural language processing (sentiment analysis), and computer vision (image classification).
 The first module in particular shows how to do exploratory data analysis, run hosted training, and stand up hosted model endpoints via SageMaker Jupyter notebook instances, the AWS CLI, and the SageMaker console.

 - [**Distributed Training with SageMaker's Built-in Algorithms**](Built-in-Algorithms) - The focus of this workshop is on the convenience of distributed cluster training with SageMaker's built-in algorithms.
 These algorithms are ready-to-use, scalable, and provide many other advantages.
 The workshop shows how to run distributed training with SageMaker's built-in Linear Learner algorithm via SageMaker Jupyter notebook instances, the AWS CLI, and the SageMaker console.